Colombia's Santos recovering from successful cancer surgery

 MOSCOW Russia's ambassador to the United Nations, Vitaly Churkin, died suddenly at work in New York on Monday, the Russian Foreign Ministry said.

-BOGOTA Colombian President Juan Manuel Santos' surgery for non-aggressive prostate cancer was successful and the 61-year-old is recovering well, his medical team said on Wednesday.
+BOGOTA Colombian President Juan Manuel Santos' surgery for non-aggressive prostate cancer was successful and the 61-year-old is recovering in the hospital, his medical team said on Wednesday.

 "Thank God, everything went well.
 I'm recuperating well.
 My family and I are very grateful for all your support," Santos said in a message on Twitter after the surgery.